 surveys_df[(surveys_df.year >= 1980) & (surveys_df.year <= 1985)]

 Use can use the syntax below when querying data by criteria from a DataFrame.
 Experiment with selecting various subsets of the “surveys” data.

 surveys_dfDataFrame that contain data from the year 1999 and that contain weight values less than or equal to 8.
-How many columns did you end up with?
+How many rows did you end up with?
 What did your neighbor get?

 isincommand in Python to query a DataFrame based upon a list of values as follows:

 isinfunction to find all plots that contain particular species in the “surveys” DataFrame.
 How many records contain these values?

 ~symbol in Python can be used to return the OPPOSITE of the selection that you specify in Python.
 It is equivalent to is not in.
-Write a query that selects all rows that are NOT equal to ‘M’ or ‘F’ in the “surveys” data.
+Write a query that selects all rows with sex NOT equal to ‘M’ or ‘F’ in the “surveys” data.